 OCA funding has allowed for attorney supervision and work during investigations.
-If a student feels more comfortable having supervised meetings with witnesses, law enforcement personnel, attorneys, etc., Ms. Jeu attends the meetings upon student request and assists as needed, instead of students attending such meetings alone.
+If a student feels more comfortable having supervised discussions with witnesses, law enforcement personnel, attorneys, etc. instead of attending such meetings alone, Ms. Jeu attends and assists upon student request.
 In addition investigating and litigating wrongfully convicted inmates' claims of actual innocence, UHIP has long-lasting effects on a future generation of attorneys.
 OCA funding has exponentially increased law students' education with respect to the criminal justice system, causes of wrongful conviction, and the ways to avoid them.